← Back to Home

 2. Compile source code into bytecode (.class)

-3. Load bytecode into JVM
+3. Load bytecode into the JVM

-4. Verify bytecode
+4. Verify bytecode for safety

-6. JVM interacts with OS and hardware
+6. JVM interacts with the Operating System and hardware

 Step 1: Writing Java Source Code